 Graduate Teaching Assistantships:

 Any applicant wishing to apply for a GTA position must submit all materials by April 15 to be given full consideration.
 Please contact the graduate program director for additional information.

 Fall Term . . . . . . . .
 August 1

 Spring Term . . . . .
 December 1

-- A typewritten essay of three to five double-spaced pages describing your career goals and areas of historical interest
+- Describe career goals and areas of historical interest

-- Three letters of recommendation.
-At least one of the letters should come from a former or current history professor
+- At least one should come from a former or current history professor

 of the Program